Telecominfraproject/wlan-cloud-ucentralgw/README.md

 - libpq-dev (PortgreSQL development libraries)
 - mysql-client (MySQL client)

-## About the build
 The build is done in 2 parts.
 The first part is to build a local copy of the framework tailored to your environment.
 This framework is called [Poco](https://github.com/pocoproject/poco).
 The version used in this project has a couple of fixes from the master copy needed for cmake.
 Please use the version of this [Poco fix](https://github.com/stephb9959/poco).
+Building
+Poco may take several minutes depending on the platform you are building on.

-### Ubuntu build
+### Ubuntu
 These instructions have proven to work on Ubuntu 20.4.
 ```
 sudo apt install git cmake g++ libssl-dev libmysqlclient-dev unixodbc-dev postgesql-client-dev